Wine classification and types: the complete guide for wine lovers

 1. Classification by color

-• white wines: made from white grapes or, in some cases, from red grapes but vinified without the skin.
-Pinot Grigio and the Chardonnay are among the best known whites;
+- white wines: made from white grapes or, in some cases, from red grapes but vinified without the skin.
+The Pinot Grigio and the Chardonnay are among the best-known whites;

-• rosé wines: rank between red and white wines, made by brief maceration of the skins of red grapes.
+- rosé wines: they rank among the Red wines and whites, made by brief maceration of the skins of red grapes.
 Well-known examples are Cerasuolo d'Abruzzo and the Rosè of Apulia.

 2. Classification according to sugar content

-• sweet wine: with a high sugar content, above 45 g/l.
-Passito wines, such as Moscato d'Asti or Vin Santo, fall under sweet wines.
+- sweet wine: with a high sugar content, above 45 g/l.
+Passito wines, such as the Moscato d'Asti or Vin Santo, fall under sweet wines.

 3. Classification according to the method of production

-• sparkling wines: effervescent wines produced by the classic or Charmat method, such as Champagne and Prosecco.
+- sparkling wines: effervescent wines produced by the classic or Charmat method, such as the Champagne and the Prosecco.

-• dessert wines: made by drying grapes, which concentrate sugars and aromas, such as Passito di Pantelleria.
+- raisin wines: obtained by drying grapes, which concentrate sugars and aromas, such as the Passito of Pantelleria.

 The Main Types of Wine